 A white-fleshed native Australian fish with a firm texture and mild, buttery flavor, barramundi is also known as the giant perch or nairfish.
-Barramundi is a versatile, environmentally friendly and nutritious alternative to seafood that may be overfished or contaminated with pollutants such as mercury or polychlorinated biphenyls, reports "The Atlantic" food writer Barry Estabrook.
-Use it in any sea bass or red snapper recipe calling for grilling, roasting, broiling or sautéing.
-The National Smart Seafood Guide advises choosing only barramundi farmed in the United States, because others are not as highly regulated.
+It's a versatile, environmentally friendly and nutritious alternative to seafood that may be overfished or contaminated with pollutants like mercury.

 - The Atlantic: The Anti-Salmon - A Fish We Can Finally Farm Without Guilt

 - American Heart Association: "The Skinny on Fats"

 - USDA Nutrient Database: "Australis Barramundi"